auredistribution/auredistribution/README.md

 **Disclaimer**

 This tool presents raw data provided by official sources.
 Calculations use published enrolment data; aggregated results are provided without warranty.
 Use at your own risk.

-**Attribution**

-The original idea and project was developed by Angas, available [here](https://auredistribution.neocities.org/) and [on GitHub](https://github.com/auredistribution/qld-state-redistribution).